 It is important to keep in mind that over 50 percent of all billion-dollar tech startups in the United States are founded by immigrants, as per a study by National Foundation for American Policy.
 This phenomenon has been reported on by NBC News, and Fortune magazine among others.
 As such, many U.S. based tech companies both huge and small such as Space X, Zenefits, Uber, Palantir, Airbnb, Google, WhatsApp, Apple, and Intel in the United States have founders who are either first-generation or second-generation immigrants.
 Creating a system that discourages foreign talent from working in the United States can only be detrimental to the U.S. economy.

 The Buy American, Hire American executive order is not the only measure employed by the current administration to slow the H-1b classification.
 On March 31, 2017, the government rescinded an established policy used in selecting H-1b computer personnel entitled “Guidance memo on H-1b computer-related positions.”
-The new policy memorandum decided that the occupation of computer programmer would not automatically be deemed a “specialty” occupation when applying for this visa classification.
-According to policy referendum since a 4-year bachelor’s degree is not the standard minimum requirement for entry into the occupation of computer programmer as according to the Occupational Outlook Handbook.
-It is not inherently a specialty occupation eligible for H-1B classification even if the visa beneficiary holds a bachelor’s degree.
-As such, the employer will need to provide evidence to show that the position in which the beneficiary will occupy qualifies as a specialty occupation.
-Lastly, the USCIS may not consider a position a specialty occupation if the wage level for that position is entry level.
+The new policy memorandum decided that the occupation of computer programmer would not automatically be deemed a “speciality” occupation when applying for this visa classification.
+According to the policy referendum since a 4-year bachelor’s degree is not the standard minimum requirement for entry into the occupation of the computer programmer as according to the Occupational Outlook Handbook.
+It is not inherently a speciality occupation eligible for H-1B classification even if the visa beneficiary holds a bachelor’s degree.
+As such, the employer will need to provide evidence to show that the position in which the beneficiary will occupy qualifies as a speciality occupation.
+Lastly, the USCIS may not consider a position a speciality occupation if the wage level for that position is entry-level.

 Furthermore, in April, the USCIS further issued measures entitled “Combating Fraud and Abuse in the H-1B Visa Program” with the aim of “Protecting American workers”.
 Measures include the expansion of H-1b site visit to ensure employers meet H-1b wage requirements, and H-1b workers are performing their job duties and are at work locations; protection of H-1b employees who report suspected H-1b abuse and fraud; an email through which individual can contact the USCIS regarding suspected H-1b abuse and fraud; and a list of examples of H-1b fraud and abuse indicators.